 Remember what flight attendants say on the plane: “Put on your oxygen mask before helping others put on theirs.”

-Amani Institute is a non-profit organization based in Kenya, India and Brazil to develop professionals who create social impact.
-The Social Innovation Management program is a 9- month hybrid program (5 months online and 4 months in Nairobi, SãoPaulo or Bengaluru) and brings together changemakers from all over the world to learn from global master practitioners at the top of their fields.
+Amani Institute is a non-profit organization based in Kenya, India and Brazil to develop professionals and organizations who lead social impact.
+The Social Innovation Management program is a 6 month hybrid program (3 months online and 6 months in Nairobi) and brings together changemakers from all over the world to learn from global master practitioners at the top of their fields.